jowo-io/next-auth-nostr-provider/README.md

     };
   },

   /**
    * Control the color scheme of the "Login with Lightning" page and button.
    */
   theme: {
     /**
-     * @param {string} colorScheme - e.g. "#000000"
+     * @param {string} colorScheme
      *
-     * Sets a color scheme for the "Login with Lightning" UI.
+     * Define a color scheme for the "Login with Lightning" UI.
      */
     colorScheme: "dark" | "light";